 My lunch consisted of blue cheese pizza with a glass of Puglian Negroamaro.

 The evening was spent shopping, gelato tasting and more people watching.

 Polignano turned to be just what I wanted.
 A trip of relaxation!
 After a lazy breakfast at Bar Millenium, I went to see a vintage car exhibition and ate fresh calamari and octopus even though sea food is not my favorite.
 This was follows by more wine and another round of pizza.

 -B&B Grottone (including breakfast) only 3-4 minutes walk from Piazza Garibaldi.

 -Joya Canti di Stagione for fresh shakes and salads.

 -Bar Millennium for super coffee and service.

--MINT great option for fresh vegetables, cheese, wine and salads.
+-MINT for fresh vegetables, cheese, wine and salads.
 Don’t miss their cheesecakes!

 -Pescaria and Monaco for fresh seafood.